Workshops 1:30 p.m. – 2:30 p.m.

 Diversity Made Simple: A Shame-Free Approach to Reducing Unintentional Cultural Offenses

-Lambers Fisher, Jr., MDiv
+Lambers Fisher, LMFT, MDiv

 Unintentional cultural offenses and misunderstandings often contribute to disconnected personal and professional relationships.
 Unfortunately, helping professionals often feel paralyzed by the fear that we don’t know enough about other cultures to try to effectively support those different than themselves.
 Lambers' Diversity Made Simple training will help reduce those fears by providing an attainable goal for increasing cultural competence, as well as reducing the negative impact of unavoidable cultural misunderstandings on professional rapport and effectiveness.
 This positive and encouraging, relationship-focused training will provide practical language and strategies that can help reduce tensions and perceived barriers, and help strengthen cross-cultural relationships.

 - Based on the content of this session, I am able to broaden their professional perspective on what diversity includes and its potential impact on building and maintaining rapport with clients.